fathurcoding/soroban-certificate-verifier/README.md

 └── README.md
 ```

-- New Soroban contracts can be put in `contracts`, each in their own directory.
+- Contracts are located in the `contracts` directory.
+The VeriChain smart contract logic is implemented inside the `contracts/hello-world/src/lib.rs` file.
-- Contracts should have their own `Cargo.toml` files that rely on the top-level `Cargo.toml` workspace for their dependencies.
+- Contracts have their own `Cargo.toml` files that rely on the top-level `Cargo.toml` workspace for their dependencies.
-- Frontend libraries can be added to the top-level directory as well.